kevinlin/ai-sdlc-playbook/docs/ide-rules/frameworks/README.md

 ## Usage

+### For Cursor IDE
 1. Identify the framework(s) used in your project
-2. Copy the relevant rule files to your project's cursor-rules directory
+2. Copy the relevant MDC rule content to your project's `.cursor/rules` directory
 3. Customize as needed to align with your project's specific requirements

+### For Kiro IDE
+1. Identify the framework(s) used in your project
+2. Copy the relevant Markdown content to your project's `.kiro/steering` directory
+3. Modify the front-matter inclusion settings as needed

+### For Other IDEs
+1. Adapt the rule content format to your IDE's requirements
+2. Use the core framework guidelines while adjusting the metadata format

 ## Contributing

 If you'd like to contribute improvements to existing framework rules or add support for additional frameworks, please submit a pull request.
+Ensure your contributions include support for both Cursor and Kiro formats.